Chiefs fans get ‘inked’ up ahead of Super Bowl game - NewsBreak

-BLUE SPRINGS, Mo.
-(WDAF) — Kansas City Chiefs Kingdom is known for having a loyal fanbase.
+BLUE SPRINGS, Mo. — Chiefs Kingdom is known for having a loyal fanbase.

-Leading up to Super Bowl LVII, some fans are taking a more permanent approach to show their support by getting “inked” from head to toe in support of the Chiefs.
+Leading up to Super Bowl LVII, some fans are taking a more permanent approach to show their support by getting “inked” from head to toe in support of the Kansas City Chiefs.

 Daniel Galvin walked into Triple Black Tattoo in Blue Springs and came out with a Travis Kelce portrait on the side of his head.

 “Coolest thing I’ve ever seen.
 Like I couldn’t wait to show it off,” he said.
-“I thought my mom might even like this one.
+“I thought, my mom might even like this one.
 Every female in town loves Kelce.
+Mahomes misses unanimous MVP by two votes

 “I’ve been a Chiefs fan basically my whole life,” Galvin said.
 “I’ve watched the good, the bad and the ugly.”